andromedis/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` and `.map` are both array methods that perform code on each element within an array.
+However, `.map` always returns a new array that is the result of performing the code block individually on each element of the array, while `.forEach` does not return a new array (although it can have a return statement), it simply performs the code on each item. `.map` is used for transforming data sets, while `.forEach` serves as a fancier `for` loop.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that receieves another function as an argument, while a callback is a function that serves as an argument for another function.
+A callback would be written to be passed to a higher order function, and a higher order function is written to recieve a callback.

 3. What is closure?

+Closure is where a function cannot find a value for a variable being used within its own scope, so it looks in its outer scope until it finds the value and then passes it down into the inner scope.

 4. Describe the four rules of the 'this' keyword.

+1) Window binding: when no other binding rules apply, such as in the global scope, `this` binds to the window (in the browser) or console (in node) object.
+2) Implicit binding: When `this` is used inside a method being called on a object, the object to the left of the dot operator is what `this` binds to.
+3) New binding: When an constructor function is called after the `new` keyword, `this` binds to the object being created within the constructor.
+4) Explicit binding: When the methods `.call`, `.apply`, or `.bind` are called on a function, `this` within the function binds to the object passed in as the first argument to the method.

 5. Why do we need super() in an extended class?

+In an extended class, a `super()` call is needed in the constructor because it allows the child class to inherit the attributes of the parent class.
+It is essentially a call to the constructor of the parent class, and needs to recieve as arguments the attributes of the child class that are created in the parent constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.